 - Reboot the system after ensuring that it is firmly connected to the network with an ethernet cable.

-Refer to the system’s motherboard manual to perform the necessary steps to achieve the desired result if the above do not suffice.
+Refer to the system motherboard’s manual to perform the necessary steps to achieve the desired result if the above do not suffice.

-The client system should initiate the boot sequence similar to what is shown in the below screenshots and should eventually land at a user login screen –
+The client system should initiate the boot sequence similarly as shown in the below screenshots and should eventually land at a user login screen –